Pythe1337N/garmin-connect/README.md

 const userProfile = await GCClient.getUserProfile();
 ```

-Now you can check `userProfile.userName` (userName is your email address) to verify that your login was successful.
+Now you can check `userProfile.userName` to verify that your login was successful.

 ## Reusing your session(since v1.6.0)